Which collagen to choose? The Complete Guide to Collagen Types

 It is therefore particularly important to maintain joint health, by preventing the effects of cartilage aging, such as osteoarthritis.

-This is why it is often used in supplements dedicated to joint flexibility.
+That is why it is often used in supplements dedicated to joint flexibility.

 Differences between type 1 and type 2 collagen